BoykaFramework/boyka-framework/website/docs/framework-docs/guides/api/setup-config.md

 ```

 :::info
-For more information about API configuration settings, please refer to [API configuration settings][api-config].
+For more information about API configurations, please refer to [API configuration guide][api-config].
 :::

 [api-config]: /docs/guides/configuration#api-config